Email FacebookTwitterMenu burgerClose thin

 What Is Community Property?

 Community property is another form of shared property ownership, but it is only available between a husband and a wife.
-Both parties hold equal, shared ownership of the property, regardless of who contributed what to the purchase.
+Both parties hold equal, shared ownership of the property, regardless of what each party contributed to the purchase.

 Survivorship